roman-milk/roman-milk.github.io/katies-devious-mind.md

  Jackie moaned and started to pant.
 Her body, already excited from exposing her body to her student and watching the video, was now craving the commands.
 She did as she was told and locked the keys in the strong box and turned the combination knob.
 "OK master I did it."
 Jackie whispered.

  "Now your punishment starts.
 Now I want you to put one pair of cuffs on your ankles."
 Katie said as she watched her mom kneel down and do as she was told.
-Report_Story #3